EasyLayer/docs/docs/intro/main-concepts/loader.md

 ### Overview

 **Loader** is designed to load blockchain data into a relational database for subsequent reading and analysis.
 It is optimized to handle large volumes of data, enabling developers to load entire blockchains if necessary.
 The developer retains full control over what data to store and how it is related.
-Currently, Loader supports databases such as [SQLite](https://sqlite.org), [PostgreSQL](https://www.postgresql.org), and [MySQL](https://www.mysql.com), with the ability for developers to specify their preferred database for loading the data.
+Currently, Loader supports databases such as [SQLite](https://sqlite.org) and [PostgreSQL](https://www.postgresql.org), with the ability for developers to specify their preferred database for loading the data.

-Developers can configure Loader to pull data by blocks and load the relevant information into their database.
+Developers can configure the Loader to extract data by blocks and load the relevant information into their chosen database schema.

 Loader integrates with both self-hosted nodes and third-party providers such as [QuickNode](https://www.quicknode.com), giving flexibility in how data is sourced.